Clinical Trials Using Therapeutic Autologous Dendritic Cells

 Dendritic Cell Therapy after Cryosurgery in Combination with Pembrolizumab in Treating Patients with Stage III-IV Melanoma That Cannot Be Removed by Surgery

 This phase Ib / II trial studies how well dendritic cell therapy after cryosurgery in combination with pembrolizumab works in treating patients with stage III-IV melanoma that cannot be removed by surgery.
 Vaccines made from a person's white blood cells mixed with tumor proteins may help the body build an effective immune response to kill tumor cells.
 Cryosurgery, also known as cryoablation or cryotherapy, kills tumor cells by freezing them.
-Monoclonal antibodies, such as pembrolizumab, may block tumor growth in different ways by targeting certain cells.
+Immunotherapy with monoclonal antibodies, such as pembrolizumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Giving dendritic cell therapy after cryosurgery in combination with pembrolizumab may work better in treating patients with melanoma.

 Location: Mayo Clinic, Rochester, Minnesota